hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/lock-locomotion-menu-item.md

 ### Notes for regular Modular Avatar users

-If you are a regular Modular Avatar user, this component is equivalent to a [Modular Avatar Menu Item](https://modular-avatar.nadena.dev/docs/reference/menu-item).
+If you are a regular Modular Avatar user, this component behaves similarly to a [Modular Avatar Menu Item](https://modular-avatar.nadena.dev/docs/reference/menu-item).

 You can follow the same rules as if you were dealing with a Modular Avatar Menu Item.